arpitbbhayani/articles/blogs/copy-on-write.md

 A naive way to create such copies is by deep copying the resource.
 Deep-copying copies all the immediate pages along with all the other remote resources that are referenced within those pages.
 This makes deep-copying a very heavy operation consuming a lot of Memory and CPU cycles.

-CoW is an alternate to this strategy in which a instead of creating a deep copy of a modifiable resource, everything is just copied by reference and when the modification is to be made then the deep copy of that particular chunk is made and changes are applied.
+CoW is an alternate to this strategy in which a instead of creating a deep copy of a modifiable resource, everything is just copied by reference and before making the modification a deep copy of that particular chunk/resource is made and changes are applied.
+To gain a deeper understanding we see how CoW fares while copying a [Doubly LinkedList](https://en.wikipedia.org/wiki/Doubly_linked_list).

-# What exactly is Copy-on-write semantic
+# Copy-on-write on a Doubly LinkedList

-LinkedList example
+# Why should we Copy-on-Write

 # CoW in action
 Each deserves its own essay.